(now the Duquesne Brewery Clock)

-The Duquesne Brewery clock is located atop the Duquesne Brewery building at Mary Street and South 21st Street.
-The clock, which towers over Pittsburgh's South Side, is now called the AT&T clock.
-The historic Pittsburgh landmark boasts the largest single-clock face in the United States, and the third largest in the world.
+The Duquesne Brewery clock is located atop the old brewery building at Mary Street and South 21st Street.
+The historic clock, which towers over Pittsburgh's South Side, boasts the largest single-clock face in the United States, and the third largest in the world.

 Although the world-famous Pittsburgh clock has become linked forever to the history of the Duquesne Brewing Company and it's flagship brew, Duquesne Pilsener, the origin of the eighty-seven year old timepiece is tied to another iconic drink, Coca-Cola.